Introduction to the Pupil Premium

 We track the achievements of every child on a regular basis and do all we can to make sure each child achieves his or her potential.
 We also have a duty to ensure that no group of children are disadvantaged due to their gender, ethnic origin, family income or background.

-The school maintains a Pupil Premium Strategy document (see below) which outlines in detail what funding is available to our children and how this will be spent to directly benefit them.
+The school maintains a Pupil Premium Strategy document (see side panel of this page) which outlines in detail what funding is available to our children and how this will be spent to directly benefit them.

 How Can You Help?

 If you think that your child may be eligible for pupil premium funding / free school meals, even if you do not want your child to eat school meals, please apply on Northamptonshire County Council’s website.